aregtech/areg-sdk/README.md

 <details open><summary title="Click to show/hide details">Click to show / hide <code>Build with msbuild</code>.</summary><br/>

 To build the AREG and examples using [MSBuild](https://visualstudio.microsoft.com/downloads/), ensure that you have cloned the sources properly as [described earlier](#clone-sources).
-Then, open the _Terminal_ in the `areg-sdk` directory and compile sources with _MSVC_ compiler, _release_ build, enabled examples and unit tests by following this step:
+Open the _Command Prompt_ in the `areg-sdk` directory and compile sources with default options (_MSVC_ compiler, _release_ build, build examples and unit tests):

 ```bash
 MSBuild .